 Senior centers serve as a gateway to the nation’s aging network—connecting 1 million older adults to vital community services.

-Recognized by the Older Americans Act (OAA) as a community focal point, senior centers have become one of the most widely used services among America’s older adults.
+Senior centers, recognized by the Older Americans Act (OAA) as a community focal point, are one of the most widely used services among America’s older adults.
 Today, almost 10,000 senior centers serve more than 1 million older adults every day in their communities and neighborhoods.